AndreaAmicarelli-personal/Formalities_and_research_studies_on_CFD_OUT_sweePDF/README.md

-Publications on the code CFD-OUT-sweePDF (Amicarelli et al.):
+Publications on the code CFD-OUT-sweePDF (Fang et al.):

 *A. Amicarelli, 2025; RANS SPH CFD for Air Quality in and around Urban Canopies; paper preprint; protocol RS2502, pp.1-27.